1. PERSONAL FINANCE

 Key Takeaways:

-• A Freedom Debt Relief survey found that 60% of Americans save less than $1,000 a year for retirement, including the 41% who have no retirement savings at all.
+• A Freedom Debt Relief survey found that 60% of Americans save less than $1,000 a year for retirement.

 What’s your target retirement date?
-For many people, the answer may be, “I don’t have one.”
+If your answer is, “I don’t have one,” you're not alone.
 Saving money for retirement is something we all know we should be doing.
 But like so many other things in life, it’s easier said than done.

 How much should you save for retirement?

-Many factors go into saving for retirement including your age, cost of living, and additional income sources.
-If possible, it’s best to save 15% of your income for retirement.
-If that doesn’t work for you, try 10%, or even 5%.
-Any amount of saving for retirement is better than not saving.
-If you want a simple set of retirement saving guidelines, Fidelity has a recommendation.
+If possible, it’s good to save 15% of your income for retirement.
+If that doesn’t work for your situation, try 10% or even 5%.
+Saving any amount for retirement is better than not saving at all.

-A retirement calculator is also helpful in determining the amount you’ll need to save.
-One calculation is to estimate your annual living expenses and then subtract the income you’ll receive from Social Security.
+A retirement calculator can help you figure out the amount you need to save.
+One helpful calculation is to estimate your annual living expenses, and then subtract the income you’ll receive from Social Security.
 The difference is the amount of money you’ll need each year from your own savings.

 Now.
-Time is the most important factor in building wealth for retirement.
+Because time is the most important factor in building wealth for retirement.
 Your money is like a snowball at the top of a hill, and the investment income is the snow that builds as the ball rolls down the hill.
 The longer the snowball rolls, the bigger it gets.

 The same is true of your retirement savings.
-The earlier you start investing, the more likely you are to be saving enough for retirement.
-For example, if you start saving $5,000 per year at age 25 and earn a 7 percent return on your investment, your retirement account will be worth $1.068 million when you hit age 65.
-On the other hand, if you wait until you’re 45 to begin, you’ll need to save over $22,000 per year to end up with $1 million at age 65 (assuming the same 7 percent rate of return).
+The earlier you start saving and investing, the more likely you are to have enough for retirement.
+For example, if you start saving $5,000 per year at age 25 and earn a 7% return on your investment, your retirement account will be worth about $1 million when you hit age 65.
+On the other hand, if you wait until you’re 45 to begin, you need to save over $24,000 per year to end up with $1 million at age 65 (assuming the same 7 percent rate of return).

-What tools can help you stay on track?
+What tools can help you stay on track with retirement savings?

-There are so many great apps and tools to help with retirement savings today.
+There are a lot of great apps and tools to help with retirement savings today.
 Here are a few favorites:

-• Personal Capital has a terrific retirement calculator and a 360-degree view of your money.
+• Empower has a terrific retirement calculator and a 360-degree view of your money.

 • OnTrajectory is another great retirement planning tool and calculator.